akauppi/HelsinkiScalaClub/README.md

 ## Profile

-- meetings Thu 6-7:30 pm (often first Thu of a month), in a restaurant/pub, in central Helsinki area
+Meetings are Thu 6-7:30 pm (often first Thursday of a month), in a restaurant or pub in central Helsinki area.
-  - the meeting will be strictly time boxed so be in time :)
+The meeting will be strictly time boxed so show up in time. :)

+Meetings can be sponsored by like-minded companies.
+If they are not, everyone pays their own drinks & snacks.

-- open / approachable for both Scala beginners / advanced alike
-  - general programming knowledge is expected
+Open / approachable for both Scala beginners / advanced alike.
+General programming knowledge (of any language, not necessarily Scala) is expected.

-- a computer is always available for hands on coding (which is preferred over slides)
-  - with [IntelliJ IDEA CE](https://www.jetbrains.com/idea/download/) + git clone of this repo
+A computer is always available for hands-on coding, which is preferred over slides.
+[IntelliJ IDEA CE](https://www.jetbrains.com/idea/download/) + git clone of this repo.

-- each evening will have a specific, pre-selected theme
+Each evening has a specific, pre-selected theme regarding Scala.

-All the code samples end up in the repo, so cloning the repo gives you the history of the meetups.

 ## Venues